 Working with Relational and Developmental Trauma in Children and Adolescents will be of interest to professionals working with children and families in the community, in-patient, school, residential, and court-based settings, including Clinical Psychologists, Psychiatrists, social workers, teachers, and students.

-A Therapeutic Treasure Deck- Sentence Completion and Feelings Cards (Available at http://amzn.to/2u6Upw0)
+A Therapeutic Treasure Deck- Sentence Completion and Feelings Cards (Available from JKP or from http://amzn.to/2u6Upw0)

 The perfect tool to add to any ‘therapeutic treasure box’, this set of 68 cards provide a way to help open conversations and structure discussions with children and adolescents aged 6+.

 The treasure deck offers a fun, non-threatening way to help to build understanding and forge relationships.
 It also provides a safe, playful way for children to articulate and make sense of their feelings, thoughts, experiences and beliefs.
 The deck comes with two different types of card – the ‘feelings cards’ and the ‘sentence-completion cards’ – which can be used separately or together, and the cards are accompanied by a booklet which explains some of the different ways in which they can be therapeutically used.

 A Therapeutic Treasure Deck of Grounding, Soothing, Coping and Regulating Cards (Therapeutic Treasures Collection)- Available from JKP or from http://amzn.to/2taWYRp